dreadflopp/dreadsskyrimbuild_old/README.md

 # Cleaning: Cleaning vanilla master files

-To remove redundancy and errors in Skyrims master plugins, it is recommended they be cleaned with SSEEdit before modding begins.
+To remove redundancy and errors in Skyrim's master plugins, it is recommended they be cleaned with SSEEdit before modding begins.
 This ensures maximum stability and compatibility within the modding experience.
 This section of the guide walks you through three steps; creating an empty mod in MO2 for the cleaned files, cleaning the files and lastly moving the cleaned files to the created empty mod.

 ## Create an empty mod